Castle Hotel has a rich legacy in Black History

-Pastor M.L.
-Johnson, West Chapel Baptist Church, said the hotels were all they had back during those times.
+The Rev. M.L.
+Johnson, pastor of West Chapel Baptist Church, said the hotels were all they had back during those times.
 And he remembers staying there as well.

 "It was a nice clean place.
 It was just a big house with just about eight to 10 rooms in it," Johnson said.

-Dr. C.C.
+The Rev. C.C.
 McLain of Little Union Baptist Church recalls his father - the late Rev. C.C.
-McLain - sharing a conversation had with Dr. King during his Shreveport visit in 1958.
+McLain - sharing a conversation had with King during his Shreveport visit in 1958.

 "It's American history.
 We just so happen to be black and making that particular history.
 But we're Americans," said Johnson.